 See Why My Perfect Resume is a 5-Star Resume Builder

 Land yourself the job with the right resume template.
-Use one of these professionally-designed templates to build your own resume in minutes.
+Use one of these professionally-designed templates to build your own resume in minutes with our resume builder.

 This distinctive two-color presentation of the job applicant’s name and bold header makes this resume stand out, and is ideal for creative managers.